owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 ## Author

-Person or organization that has written and merged at least one PR into MAKit.
+Person or organization that has written and merged at least one PR into GrAIdient.
 Authors are added to [this file](../../AUTHORS).

 Any author "MyName" is entitled to append the header of files where she/he had